sinc-dev/omni-cms-sinc/web/TURBOPACK_FIX.md

 - `@cloudflare/next-on-pages` requires webpack (not Turbopack)
 - The nested build process inside `@cloudflare/next-on-pages` doesn't inherit inline environment variables
 - Setting it in the environment (via script or dashboard) ensures it's available to all processes
+- Next.js 16's Turbopack has root detection issues in pnpm monorepo setups
+- The `turbopack.root` config ensures proper root detection even if Turbopack is accidentally used

+## Deprecated Adapter Notice

+**Important**: `@cloudflare/next-on-pages` is deprecated.
+Cloudflare recommends migrating to the OpenNext adapter (`@opennextjs/cloudflare`).
+See `OPENNEXT_MIGRATION.md` for migration planning.

 ## Expected Result